 HVAC noise #4: high-pitched whistling

 This is not a good sound.
-If a high-pitched whistling or screaming sound is coming from your AC unit you should shut off the power to the unit on your circuit breaker immediately.
+If a high-pitched whistling or screaming sound is coming from your AC unit, you should immediately shut off the power to the unit on your circuit breaker.
 This sound is typically associated with the compressor or refrigerant pressure.
-Contact our expert HVAC technicians immediately if your home’s air conditioner is making this type of sound.
+Contact our expert HVAC technicians immediately if your home’s air conditioner makes this sound.

 HVAC noise #5: hissing

 This type of sound could be coming from the compressor or a leaking air duct.
-If it’s from the compressor you should switch the unit off and call a technician immediately.
-If the hissing is coming from a leak in your air ducts, it will need to be serviced but it isn’t an emergency.
+If it’s from the compressor, you should immediately switch the unit off and call a technician.
+If the hissing comes from a leak in your air ducts, it will need to be serviced, but it isn’t an emergency.